Oxsomi/core3/docs/types.md

 - Error **CDFList_getRandomElementFast**(CDFList *list, CDFListElement *elementValue, U32 *seed): Sample a random element from the list using a seed.
 (This is not cryptographically secure).
 - Error **CDFList_getRandomElementSecure**(CDFList *list, CDFListElement *elementValue): Sample a cryptographically secure random element from the list.
 This isn't fast, so it should only be used when necessary.

-## Basic file util (types/file.h)
+## Files

-File util for resolving file paths and handling FileInfo freeing.
+Basic file util (types/file.h) for resolving file paths and handling FileInfo freeing.
 Other more advanced file operations are handled by OxC3 platform's platforms/file.h.
 This only exists because formats such as oiCA and Archive use these functions.

 - Error **File_resolve**(CharString loc, Bool *isVirtual, U64 maxFilePathLimit, CharString absoluteDir, Allocator alloc, CharString *result)
   - Prefix of `//` indicates a virtual file path.
 This is a special OxC3 layout (called OxC3 paths) that indicates special use. `//access` will index into files that were provided access to (through a file picker window for example) and `//function` represents a virtual file system that is managed by a custom manager (such as a temporarily loaded zip file in memory). `//network` is reserved to simulate Windows `\\` in the future.